 Instead of recreating a virtual trip through a memory palace to remember who might have been the 23rd President, all I have to do now is create a memorable connection between my chosen image and the fact I am trying to recall.
 In this case, my peg is Michael Jordon in his Chicago Bulls #23 jersey, and the 23rd President is Benjamin Harrison.

 Harrison was from Indiana, and when I was younger and watching basketball a bit, the Bulls and Pacers had a pretty big rivalry, so my connection between my peg and piece of information is picturing Michael Jordan wearing his #23 jersey and dunking over a helpless looking Benjamin Harrison in an Indiana Pacers jersey worn over his turn of the century clothes.

 It is a ridiculous picture, and that’s the point.
-The weirder it is, and more personal it is, the better chance I have of remembering it.
+The weirder it is, and more personal my peg memory system pictures are, the better chance I have of remembering it.

 I chose to create 110 pegs, the numbers 0-9, plus 00, 01, 02, 03… through 99, to make my list more flexible and capable of converting dates and years into mental images and pictures.

 For the numbers 0-9, I went with rhyming words, and for 00-99 I took some time and used an image that had some rationale for the association.
 For instance, my #18 peg is an 18-wheeler, a semi.
 Makes sense, right?
 My #06 peg is a six pack of Diet Coke.

 I will share my entire peg memory system image list below, but remember, there is always a connection between the image and the peg number.
 Some of them are personal, and won’t make any sense for you, but that is part of what makes this list easier to remember than others, it fits me, it’s personal.